-- PM{2.5}, PM{2.5} species, NO_x, NO2 and O3 data collected as part of MESA Air and the Health Effects Institute (HEI) / National Particle Components Toxicity (NPACT) study - PM{2.5}, NO_x, NO2 and O3 monitoring data collected as part of the SPIROMICS Air Study - PM{2.5} and NO_x monitoring data collected as part of DEEDS - NO_x monitoring data collected in Yesler Terrace - NO_x monitoring data collected under the LAX approach flightpath - PM{2.5}, PM10, PM{10-2.5}, associated elemental species, and endotoxin monitoring data collected as a part of the MESA Coarse PM Study

-- NO_x and O3 Ogawa badge data collected at 'fuzzy points' in Atlanta, Baltimore, LA, Winston-Salem, and St. Paul by CCAR Project 1 - NO_x, O3, and VOC badge data collected at residential locations and in vehicles in Winston-Salem and LA as part of CCAR Project 5
+- PM{2.5}, PM{2.5} species, NO_x, NO2 and O3 data collected as part of MESA Air and the Health Effects Institute (HEI) / National Particle Components Toxicity (NPACT) study - PM{2.5}, NO_X, NO2 and O3 monitoring data collected as part of the SPIROMICS Air Study - PM{2.5} and NO_X monitoring data collected as part of DEEDS - NO_x monitoring data collected in Yesler Terrace - NO_x monitoring data collected under the LAX approach flightpath - PM{2.5}, PM10, PM{10-2.5}, associated elemental species, and endotoxin monitoring data collected as a part of the MESA Coarse PM Study - NO_x and O3 Ogawa badge data collected at 'fuzzy points' in Atlanta, Baltimore, LA, Winston-Salem, and St. Paul by CCAR Project 1 - NO_x, O3, and VOC badge data collected at residential locations and in vehicles in Winston-Salem and LA as part of CCAR Project 5 - PM{2.5}, NO_x, NO2 and O3 monitoring data collected as part of the ACT-AP Study - PM{2.5}, NO_x, NO2 and O3 monitoring data collected as part of the MESA Air R56

-Exposure model outputs - MESA and SPIROMICS regions
+Exposure model outputs - region-specific

-- PM{2.5}, NO_x, NO2, and O3 predictions for MESA Air participants' addresses throughout the MESA Air areas for the years 1999 - 2013 at 2-week resolution - PM{2.5}, NO_x, NO2, and O3 predictions for SPIROMICS Air participants' addresses throughout the SPIROMICS Air areas for the years 1999 - 2016 at 2-week resolution - LAC predictions for MESA Air participants' addresses in the MESA Air areas representing longterm exposure (predictions averaged over 2006 - 2008) and at two-week resolution (2005 - 2009) - Land use regression predictions for PM{10-2.5} and silicon, copper, zinc, and phosphorus in the coarse fraction for MESA Air participants' addresses in the MESA Coarse Study monitoring areas (Chicago, Winston-Salem, and St. Paul)
+- PM{2.5}, NO_x, NO2, and O3 predictions for the years 1999 2018 at 2-week resolution in MESA Air and SPIROMICS Air cities - Indoor PM{2.5}, NO_x, NO2, and nicotine for the subset of SPIROMICS addresses with Home Information Questionnaire data - LAC predictions for MESA Air participants' addresses in the MESA Air areas representing longterm exposure (predictions averaged over 2006 - 2008) and at two-week resolution (2005 - 2009) - Land use regression predictions for PM{10-2.5} and silicon, copper, zinc, and phosphorus in the coarse fraction for MESA Air participants' addresses in the MESA Coarse Study monitoring areas (Chicago, Winston-Salem, and St. Paul)